Emergency Response

 If the stranger’s behaviour is NOT threatening:

-2. Direct the stranger to the appropriate supervisor, monitor or escort them accordingly.
+3. Direct the stranger to the appropriate supervisor, monitor or escort them accordingly, keeping students away.

 If the stranger’s behaviour appears THREATENING but has not escalated to violence: